slightlyoriented/kaazing-php-websocket-example/README.md

-Example for PHP WebSocket using a Muilti Threaded Socket Server based on pcntl_fork()
+Example for PHP WebSocket using Kaazing's WebSocket Gateway and a Muilti Threaded Socket Server based on pcntl_fork()
 ====================

 Requirements